 Students are reminded that they are responsible for the conduct of anyone they invite into halls.

-All money raised from fines under Regulation 27 will be used to provide support for students.
+All money raised from fines under Regulation 27 will be used to provide support for students via the University's hardship funds.